-Day 3 L went back to school today which gives me several hours to work on #1 and #2 but I decided that today I will work on the clutter that weighs heavy on my mind.
-I’ve had items on my to do list that I’ve been putting off forever.
-Tedious things like making medical appointments, mailing packages etc…..
+L went back to school today which gives me several hours to work on #1 and #2 but I decided that today I will work on the clutter that weighs heavy on my mind.
+I’ve had items on my to-do list that I’ve been putting off forever.
+Tedious things like making medical appointments, mailing packages etc….
 Today my goal is to eliminate at least 5 of those items.
 Wish me luck!

 It was a busy day.
 I attempted to sell a few of my party dresses at Crossroads Trading company.
 I waited for the buyer for over 30 minutes and then she only bought one dress for $4.15!
 I will never do that again.
 I would much rather it go to someone in need.
-Afterwards my Mom and I headed over to Sacred Heart and donated several bags of L’s clothes as well as a few pieces from my husband’s closet.
+Afterward, my Mom and I headed over to Sacred Heart and donated several bags of L’s clothes as well as a few pieces from my husband’s closet.
 Our final stop was at St. James park where I handed out the last of our surplus blankets as well as a couple of bags of warm clothing that my friend Ann donated.
-Thank You Ann.
-While we were at the park I encouraged a gentleman to take as much as he wanted and he said “thanks but I don’t like to have more than I need”
+(Thank you, Ann.)
+While we were at the park I encouraged a gentleman to take as much as he wanted and he said “thanks but I don’t like to have more than I need.”

 Today was a hard day.